-- A minimum of five (5) years of relevant professional work experience in humanitarian affairs, emergency preparedness, crisis/emergency relief management, rehabilitation, development, with UN and/or NGO, including programme management and/or coordination in the first phase of a major emergency response. - Experience with coordination, project management, planning, monitoring, evaluation and administration - Previous experience with cluster coordination is an asset - Experience in training Government and partner organizations on key humanitarian principles and thematic areas - Experience in the UN common system is desirable. - Background and/or familiarity with emergency is required - Experience with finalising planning documents is essential
+- A minimum of five (5) years of relevant professional work experience in humanitarian affairs, emergency preparedness, crisis/emergency relief management, rehabilitation, development, with UN and/or NGO, including programme management and/or coordination in the first phase of a major emergency response. - Experience with coordination, project management, planning, monitoring, evaluation and administration - Previous experience with cluster coordination is an asset - Experience in training Government and partner organizations on key humanitarian principles and thematic areas (e.g. protection mainstreaming, AAP, PSEA, etc.) - Experience in the UN common system is desirable. - Background and/or familiarity with emergency is required - Experience with finalising planning documents is essential